 I have been thinking of our social standing recently and this is only something that has popped up on my radar since my daughter started school.
 We are a middle income family living a comfortable life.
 My husband is the sole bread winner by choice, we own our own home and employ someone three times a week to help with the cleaning.
 Compared to the majority of people in South Africa, we live a luxurious lifestyle.
 Luxury is relative though isn’t it?

 My daughter goes to the most amazing pre-school.
 The teachers are exceptional and clearly love their job, the class and playground equipment is in pristine condition, the kids toilets look better than some hotels’ and the premises is secure.
-This comes with a price tag though and we are forking out close to R4k a month for 4 hours of school a day with no meals or snacks provided.
+This comes with a price tag though and we are forking out a small fortune each month for 4 hours of school a day with no meals or snacks provided.
 Crazy right?
-Yet I have already registered my youngest there because I can’t find any other school to compare, and I’ve checked.
+Yet I have already registered my youngest there because I can’t find any other school that compares, and I’ve checked.

 Even though we can afford to send our girls there (barely!), I wonder if we belong.
 I drive my decade old car with her numerous dents and scratches to school and I park between Land Rovers and Porsche’s.
 It doesn’t escape my notice that most of the mums show up immaculately dressed with clean hair and perfect makeup whilst I look as if I rolled out of bed and into the car.
 In my mind, you need to have a live in nanny who helps get your kid/kids ready in order for you to look that good before 8am.

 From the mouths of babes